top of page

 OUR BACKGROUND

 Farmers' Voice Radio is an initiative of the Lorna Young Foundation, a small but mighty organisation established in memory of one of the UK’s fair trade pioneers.
-The Foundation aims to reduce poverty in developing countries by improving smallholder livelihoods, through better access to information, expertise and markets, and by bridging the gap between producers and consumers.
+The Foundation aims to reduce poverty in lower income countries by improving smallholder livelihoods through better access to information, expertise and markets, and by bridging the gap between producers and consumers.

 STAKEHOLDER